NewestUser/Java-Introduction/lectures/advanced/12-collections/Lecture12.md

     }

     /**
-     * Метод връщащ името на кокошката съставено от prefix + "Chicken" + ID, където ID е поредния
+     * This method computes the chicken name.
+The name follows the format: prefix + "Chicken" + ID, where ID
-     * номер на кокошката.
+     * is the sequential number of the chicken.
      *
-     * @param prefix текст, който да бъде използван пред името на кокошката.
+     * @param prefix text used in front of the name of the chicken.
-     * @return ново име на кокошка.
+     * @return a new chicken name.
      */
     private String getNextName(String prefix) {
         return prefix + "Chicken" + ID_SEQUENCE++;
     }

     /**
-     * Този метод проверява дали кокошката е навършила необходимата възраст за да умре.
+     * This method checks if the chicken has reached dying age.
      *
-     * @return true ако е навършила преклонна възраст, false в противен случай.
+     * @return true if chicken has reached dying age, false otherwise.
      */
     public boolean canDie() {
         return age >= DEATH_WEEK;
     }

     /**
-     * Този метод връща яйце, ако кокошката е навършила зряла възраст и може да снася яйца.
+     * This method returns an egg when the chicken has reached the required age to lay eggs.
-     * Снесеното яйце има името на кокошката, която го е снесла.
+     * The egg contains the name of the parent chicken.
      *
-     * @return снесеното яйце или null ако кокошката не може да снася.
+     * @return an egg or null if the chicken can't lay eggs.
      */
     public Egg hatchEgg() {
         if (age < MIN_HATCH_WEEK || age > MAX_HATCH_WEEK) {